cyyber/qrl-beaconchain-explorer/README.md

 - Website
   - Validator Dashboard with status, income, balance, attestations, proposals and charts
   - Overviews about blocks, slots, epochs, transactions, validators, slashings and the mempool
-  - Stats and info about Zond clients
+  - Stats and info about QRL clients
   - Charts about various stats

 - Tools